GREATDANELADY.COM

 IF YOUR DOG STARTS TO IMPROVE TO NOT INCREASE THE FOOD AUTOMATICALLY.. we need to allow them to utilized all the nutrients that are stored before we can move them up to normal rations which takes 3-4 days.

 And again for vaccine reactions, we have found the best route is to change the feed program and use a shot of Dexamethasone followed up with Azium or Dexamethasone pills for 7 days, sometimes a little longer is necessary for vaccine issues.
 Dexamethasone is indicated for use as an anti-inflammatory and/or glucocorticoids agent in conditions such as acute arthritis.
-Some veterinarians recommend supplementing with SAMe (S-Adenosyl-Methionine) to protect the liver, and I agree with this as well.
-You can purchase SAMe from Walgreen, Walmart or a health food store - use 200 mg daily.
+Supplement with SAMe (S-Adenosyl-Methionine) to protect the liver.

 Also as Dr. Brown states: "Administer antacids (Pepcid, Zantac) to counter acid secretions stimulated by the Prednisone."